AI Resource Guide for Progressive, Political, and Democracy Use Cases

 Model and Tool Analyses

-• Caucus AIMeg Schwenzfeier & Jack Welty — A new tool that systematically monitors how multiple AI models (ChatGPT, Gemini, Grok, etc.) answer common questions about candidates, races, and elections — tracking sources cited, factual errors, and how responses differ across models over time.
-Helpful for folks thinking about GEO or how voters are encountering political information through AI.
+• Caucus AIMeg Schwenzfeier & Jack Welty — A tool that monitors how multiple AI models (ChatGPT, Gemini, Grok, etc.) answer common questions about candidates, races, and elections.
+Tracks sources cited, factual errors, and response differences over time.
+Helpful for folks thinking about GEO or how voters get political information through AI.

 AI + Democracy Reports and Frameworks